iamAyanBiswas/jsonauthtoken/README.md

 ## Overview

 This project demonstrates the usage of the `jsonauthtoken` package to create and verify secure encrypted authentication tokens and store sensitive datas.
-Tokens are used to sign and encrypt data for secure communication.
-The `jsonauthtoken` library provides methods to generate and verify tokens with configurable expiration times, hashing algorithms, and payload data.
+Tokens are used to encrypt data for secure communication.
+The `jsonauthtoken` library provides methods to generate and verify tokens with configurable expiration times, encryption algorithms, payload data and also offer key generation.

 ## Node.js (Install)